 Leverage Technology To Keep An Eye on Your Home

 I absolutely love having a video doorbell.
 It's an amazing benefit that not only lets me know when someone is at the door to deliver a package - but also lets me know who might have walked by "checking stuff out".
-August Home's video doorbell sends you alerts based on motion as well as when someone presses the ring motion.
+August Home's video doorbell sends you alerts based on the motion as well as when someone presses the ring motion.
 By having this installed, if something does happen, you know that there's a video record of anyone who entered or exited the door.
 This makes it much easier to identify the culprits since you have a video and audio record as well as time / date stamp.

 In addition to protecting your front door, I also encourage people to have similar cameras protecting the inside the home as well.
 However, if you do chose to use monitoring technology - please make sure to disclose it to any guests who might be staying with you.
 This includes if you plan to make your home available through Airbnb while you are traveling.